mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/digitizer.rst

 In difference to the Save-events, the update-events work only on an update of the data, not on creation.

-The events can be used in similar form in the DataStore for data without geometries.
-More info can be found on the :doc:`data_manager`.

 **Note:** The events are still in development and should be used with caution.
 The correct matching of the events and their dependencies are not yet finished and may be changed in future versions.

 The following sections show some examples.